jdmassman/cv/README.md

 * Designed and developed an automated tool for tracking multiple metrics related to patient phone calls.
 Project mined the back-end database, summarized the results, and daily emailed the summaries to appropriate managers.
   - Initially created for one department, the tool was adopted by over a dozen cost centers.

+* Created a clinic tool to capture all pertinent data for prostate biopsies and create (a) the nurse's clinic note, (b) the doctor's clinic note, and (c) the research record.
+This tool eliminated much re-work and significantly increased both speed and accuracy of the entered data.

 * Research data manager for Urology and Renal Transplant.
   - Managed all research databases (about a dozen separate projects) using a common tool (REDCap)